serge-m/serge-m.github.io/content/2017/04/ssh-cheatsheet.md

 The problem is that
 1. our service may start before network connection is up.
 2. our server can be down for some time
 3. retry mechanism of systemd is somehow broken.
+I couldn't make it work with configuration of burst intervals from [here](https://selivan.github.io/2017/12/30/systemd-serice-always-restart.html).
+And it [seems](https://github.com/google/cloud-print-connector/issues/140) I am not the only one.

 (in the spirit of this [solution](https://gist.github.com/drmalex07/c0f9304deea566842490))